-We currently focus on testing distributed systems, asking how can we design efficient tests to detect and diagnose bugs that occur due to unexpected event orderings or faults in:
+We currently focus more on testing distributed systems, asking how can we design efficient tests to detect and diagnose bugs that occur due to unexpected event orderings or faults in:

-- Fault-tolerant consensus systems - that implement consensus protocols such as Paxos and Raft
+- Fault-tolerant consensus systems and blockchains

-Martijn van Meerten, Search-based Testing of Ripple Consensus (co-supervised with Annibale Panichella)
+Martijn van Meerten (co-supervised with Annibale Panichella)

-Mingyu Gao, Probabilistic Testing for Weak Memory Concurrency (co-supervised with Soham Chakraborty)
+Mingyu Gao (co-supervised with Soham Chakraborty)